 Ease of cleaning is an important consideration before purchasing any cage for your rabbit.
 This is especially true when the rabbit cage is for outdoors.
 You will have different kinds of dirt finding its way into the cage.
 For example, more insects and small leaves are likely to end up in the cage, which wouldn’t be the case if it was for indoors.

 Again the same principles apply, ease of access to the cage determine how easy it’s going to be to clean the cage.
 For example, if there’s only one door and you cant reach every corner on the inside of the cage, it’s going to be hard for you to clean it.

 This is something that you don’t necessarily need to look for when shopping for cages that go inside your home.
 However, this is different rabbit cages for outside and needs to be a big consideration.
 You need to make sure that the cage is able to protect your bunny from any predators that wish to attack them.

-Some examples of how these can be predator proofed is by ensuring you buy a cage which is raised from the floor.
+Some examples of how these can be predator proofed are by ensuring you buy a cage which is raised from the floor.
 This makes it more difficult for predators to reach up to the cage.

 Benefits Of Rabbit Cages For Outdoors

 Rabbit cages for outdoors are actually reasonably different than ones you’d keep inside.
-Outdoor rabbit cages are great because they allow your rabbit to be exposed to an outdoor environment, while being kept securely concealed.
-In this section we explore some of the benefits of rabbit cages for outside use.
+Outdoor rabbit cages are great because they allow your rabbit to be exposed to an outdoor environment while being kept securely concealed.
+In this section, we explore some of the benefits of rabbit cages for outside use.

 Of course, security doesn’t just mean protection from thieves, but also protection from wild animals such as foxes, which might want to attack your rabbit.
-It also means that your rabbit will be kept safe in a weather proof rabbit cage, from whatever mother nature throws at it.
+It also means that your rabbit will be kept safe in a weatherproof rabbit cage, from whatever mother nature throws at it.